 Okaukuejo, Etosha`s oldest and most popular rest camp, houses the Park`s administrative headquarters as well as a shop, filling station and various accommodation options.
-My wife and I have stayed there twice, for a couple of nights at a time on each holiday, having opted for one of the waterhole chalets.
+My wife and I have stayed there twice, for a couple of nights at a time on our first two Namibian holidays, having opted for one of the waterhole chalets.
 Although they are a bit distant for decent shots, (no chance at night) the edge of the viewing area is only a few metres away.
-The view from the door of our waterhole chalet is pictured below (top right).
-A few steps take`s you to the edge of the terrace for an unobstructed view.
+The view from the door of our waterhole chalet is pictured below (top right) and a few steps takes you to the edge of the terrace for an unobstructed view.

 Since the camp opened in 1955, visitors have been camping under the trees, where the rondavels are today, to enjoy the sights around this waterhole which is considered one of the best places in Africa to see the rare and endangered Black Rhino.
-The source is a water-table spring, but the boreholes drilled nearby to supply the camp with water soon robbed the spring of its flow.
+The source is a water-table spring, but boreholes drilled nearby to supply the camp with water soon robbed the spring of its flow.
 Now, these boreholes are used to replenish the waterhole which is available all year round.
-When the giant mopane moths hatch at the beginning of the rainy season they flock to the floodlights at night, attracting a number of predators which feed on them.
-Rock monitors are often seen gorging themselves in the morning on the moths that have been left behind by morning.
+When the giant mopane moths hatch at the beginning of the rainy season they flock to the floodlights at night, attracting a various species of birds and bats which feed on them.
+Rock monitors are often seen gorging themselves on any moths that have been left behind by morning.

-My Digital SLR only has a modest low-light capability, certainly nothing approaching the sensitivity of modern-day cameras and although the waterhole at Okaukuejo is floodlit, photography was still a challenge, resulting in lots of grainy, underexposed and often blurred shots - still amazing to see the wildlife though.
+My Digital SLR only had a modest low-light capability, certainly nothing approaching the sensitivity of modern-day cameras and although the waterhole at Okaukuejo is floodlit, photography was still a challenge, resulting in lots of grainy, underexposed and often blurred shots - still amazing to see the wildlife though.
 For wildlife enthusiasts and photographers the experience is hard to beat.
 It should be borne in mind, however, that outwith the Dry Season, the animals no longer need to rely on the Park`s main waterholes so there`s far less activity at Okaukuejo.
 September and October when I visited are usually the best times for big game sightings.

 At the waterhole after dark on our second holiday a couple of years later, there was a brief glimpse of a leopard running along the front of a distant tree-line.
-The wind picked up, and possibly sensing there was a big cat in the area, very few animals came to drink at the camp that evening, just a herd of elephants followed by a couple of individual bulls and two Rhino.
+The wind picked up, and possibly sensing there was a big cat in the area, very few animals came to drink that evening, just a herd of elephants followed by a couple of individual bulls and two Rhino.